He Luli: Career

 After the establishment of the People's Republic of China, He Luli studied medicine at Beijing Medical University (now Peking University Health Science Center) from 1952 to 1957.
 Starting in 1957, she worked as a doctor for 27 years at Beijing Children's Hospital, Xicheng District Children's Hospital, and Beijing No. 2 Hospital.

-He Luli entered politics in 1984, when she was appointed Deputy Mayor of Xicheng District of Beijing.
+He Luli entered politics in 1984, when she was appointed deputy mayor of Xicheng District of Beijing.
 She joined the Revolutionary Committee of the Chinese Kuomintang (RCCK) in April 1986.
-She was promoted to Deputy Mayor of Beijing in 1988, and served in that position until 1996.
-She also concurrently served as President of the Beijing Red Cross Society.
-In 1993 she was elected Vice President of the All-China Women's Federation.
+She was promoted to deputy mayor of Beijing in 1988, and served in that position until 1996.
+She also concurrently served as president of the Beijing Red Cross Society.
+In 1993 she was elected vice president of the All-China Women's Federation.

-In 1996 she was elected Chairwoman of the RCCK, replacing Li Peiyao, who had been murdered.
+In 1996 she was elected chairwoman of the RCCK, replacing Li Peiyao, who had been murdered.
 She was reelected twice in 1997 and 2002, serving until 2007.
 She also became Vice Chairperson of the Chinese People's Political Consultative Conference (CPPCC) in March 1996.

 In March 1998, she was elected Vice Chairperson of the Standing Committee of the National People's Congress.
 She was reelected in March 2003, serving until 2008.

 In addition, she was a member of the Hong Kong SAR Preparatory Committee in 1997 and the Macao SAR Preparatory Committee in 1999.
-In 1999 she became President of the Central Socialist Academy and Honorary Vice-President of the Red Cross Society of China.
+In 1999 she became president of the Central Institute of Socialism and honorary vice-president of the Red Cross Society of China.
 In that year she also won a World Health Organization award for her contributions to the anti-smoking movement in China.